seamless-medley/medley/packages/node-medley/README.md

     - Reducing this value will cause the stream to pump faster
     - Default value is 10ms  (`deviceSampleRate` * 0.01)

-- `preFill` *(number)* - Optional number of frames to pre-fill into the stream right after requesting

 - `gain` *(number)* - Output gain, a floating point number ranging from 0 to 1

 - `fx` *(object)* - Effects parameter: